obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 ## Creating the Project

-Begin by launching [Visual Studio](https://visualstudio.microsoft.com/vs/) (Community Edition or higher) and selecting **Create a New Project** and selecting **ASP.NET Core Web App (Model-View-Controller)** as shown below.
+Begin by launching [Visual Studio](https://visualstudio.microsoft.com/vs/) (Community Edition or higher) and selecting **Create a New Project**, and selecting **ASP.NET Core Web App (Model-View-Controller)** as shown below.
 I'll provide more information about what MVC is very shortly.

 ![Create a new project](../ASPNET-SMSAPI/Images/NewProject.png)